tldr-pages/tldr/pages/linux/fdisk.md

 # fdisk

-> Manipulate disk partition table.
+> A program for managing partition tables and partitions on a hard disk.

-- View all available partitions:
+- List partitions:

 `fdisk -l`

+- Start the partition manipulator:

+`fdisk {{/dev/sda}}`